tejasvi/deepFWI/README.md

     -mask dataloader/mask.npy               File containing the mask stored as the numpy array -thresh 9.4                             Threshold for accuracy: Half of output MAD -comment Comment of choice!
 Used for logging -save-test-set False                    Save the test-set file names to the specified filepath -checkpoint-file                        Path to the test model checkpoint</pre>

+* Code documentation is present in [src/docs.md](src/docs.md).
+Code walk-through can be found at [Code_Structure_Overview.md](Code_Structure_Overview.md).

 * The [src/](src) directory contains the architecture implementation.
   * The [src/dataloader/](src/dataloader) directory contains the implementation specific to the training data.
   * The [src/model/](src/model) directory contains the model implementation.
-  * The [src/base.py](src/base.py) directory has the common implementation used by every model.

-* Code documentation is present in [src/docs.md](src/docs.md).
 * The [data/](data) directory contains the Exploratory Data Analysis and Preprocessing required for each dataset demonstrated via Jupyter Notebooks.
   * Forcings data: [data/fwi_global/fwi_forcings.ipynb](data/fwi_global/fwi_forcings.ipynb)
   * Reanalysis data: [data/fwi_global/fwi_reanalysis.ipynb](data/fwi_global/fwi_reanalysis.ipynb)